ChucK : Language Specification > Classes & Objects

 • Shred : basic abstraction for a non-preëmptive ChucK process.

-These are some of the more commonly used classes in ChucK.
+The above are some commonly used base classes in ChucK.

 working with objects

 Let's begin with some examples.
-For these examples, let's assume Foo is a defined class.
+For these, let's assume Foo is a defined class.

 // create a Foo object; stored in reference variable bar